 A Sermon on Luke 13:1-9Read more

-1Now on that very occasion there were some present at that very time who told him about the Galileans whose blood Pilate had mingled with their sacrifices.
-And he answered them, “Do you think that these Galileans were worse sinners than all the other Galileans, because they suffered in this way?
-No, I tell you; but unless you repent, you will all likewise perish.
-Or those eighteen on whom the tower in Siloam fell and killed them: do you think that they were worse offenders than all the others who lived in Jerusalem?
-No, I tell you; but unless you repent, you will all likewise perish.”
+1Now on that very occasion there were some present who reported to Him about the Galileans whose blood Pilate had mixed with their sacrifices.
+2And Jesus responded and said to them, “Do you think that these Galileans were worse sinners than all the other Galileans just because they have suffered this fate?
+3No, I tell you, but unless you repent, you will all likewise perish.
+4Or do you think that those eighteen on whom the tower in Siloam fell and killed them were worse offenders than all the other people who live in Jerusalem?
+5No, I tell you, but unless you repent, you will all likewise perish.”

-6And He began telling this parable: “A man had a fig tree planted in his vineyard, and he came seeking fruit on it and found none.
-And he said to the vinedresser, ‘Look, for three years now I have come seeking fruit on this fig tree, and I find none.
-Cut it down.
-Why should it use up the ground?’
-8But he answered and said to him, ‘Sir, let it alone this year also, until I dig around it and put on manure.
-Then if it should bear fruit next year, well and good; but if not, you can cut it down.’ ”
+6And He began telling this parable: “A man had a fig tree which had been planted in his vineyard; and he came looking for fruit on it and did not find any.
+7And he said to the vineyard-keeper, ‘Look!
+For three years I have come looking for fruit on this fig tree without finding any.
+Cut it down!
+Why does it even use up the ground?’
+8But he answered and said to him, ‘Sir, leave it alone for this year too, until I dig around it and put in fertilizer; 9and if it bears fruit next year, fine; but if not, cut it down.’ ”